 Clam Pasta or Spaghetti alle Vongole (ボンゴレスパゲッティ , ボンゴレビアンコ) is one of the most popular Italian pasta in Japan along with Spaghetti Bolognaise (Spaghetti Meat Sauce), Carbonala, Aglio olio e peperoncino (Japanese call it “Peperoncino”), and Spagehtti Neapolitan (I shared the recipe in this post).

 Not only do the Japanese enjoy pasta at Italian restaurants, but we also cook at home.
-Clam Pasta, or Spaghetti Alle Vongole, is an especially easy one.
+There are many easy pasta like this clam pasta recipe (Spaghetti Alle Vongole) we can easily make at home.
 The meal is ready in less than half an hour.
 I have been pre-occupied lately with some food projects that I’m working on before leaving for Japan at the end of this month.
 Not having enough time to cook multi-dish meals, this quick and easy pasta recipe often comes in handy and saves our family dinner.

 Now my husband Shen would like to review the wine that we paired with this pasta for dinner.
 Here’s what he wants to say.